Stunning salad featuring beets, baby spinach, spiced pecans, and goat cheese dressed with balsamic vinegar and olive oil.

 - 5 oz. baby spinach

-Toss spinach with olive oil, salt, and pepper in medium bowl.
-Taste for seasoning and add more salt and pepper if desired.
+- Toss spinach with olive oil, salt, and pepper in a medium bowl.
+Taste for seasoning, and add more salt and pepper if desired.

 This salad is beautiful in a large salad bowl, but also can be plated individually for a dinner party.
 To plate individually, toss spinach with oil, salt, pepper, and balsamic vinegar and divide onto each plate.
 Then divide beets, goat cheese, and pecans between the plates, drizzling each with an extra splash of vinegar.